sandstreamdev/std/date/fromSeconds.md

 ## Questions

-- How to find how many milliseconds are in given number of seconds?
+- How to find how many milliseconds are in a given number of seconds?